-Similarly, a Courant algebroid $A\oplus A^*$, in which $A$ is a Lie algebroid and $A^*$ is abelian, can also be viewed as an $\LWX$ $2$-algebroid.
-However, there is not a canonical way to obtain an $\LWX$ $2$-algebroid from an arbitrary Courant algebroid.
+Similarly, a Courant algebroid $A\oplus A^*$, in which $A$ is a Lie algebroid and $A^*$ is abelian, can also be viewed as a $\LWX$ $2$-algebroid.
+However, there is not a canonical way to obtain a $\LWX$ $2$-algebroid from an arbitrary Courant algebroid.
 See Remark \ref{rmk:QP} for an interpretation from the viewpoint of QP-manifolds. \end{rmk}